 Is there anything better than mac and cheese?
 Yes, mac and cheese with extra cream cheese of course!
 While it may not come in as many forms as mozzarella or parmesan, for example, cream cheese is more versatile in the sense that it can be added to both savoury and sweet plates.
 Try adding some to your banana bread next time and see for yourself.
 But with so many brands of cream cheese available at the supermarkets, how do you know which strikes the right balance between taste and value?

 To find out, Canstar Blue surveyed more than 200 Aussie consumers for their feedback on any store-bought cream cheese that they’ve consumed in the last three months.
-Survey respondents rated brands on taste, packaging design, value for money and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are featured in our results.
+Survey respondents rated brands on taste, range variety, packaging design, value for money and overall satisfaction.
+Brands that received at least 30 responses are featured in this year’s report.

 Best Cream Cheese

-Here are the best cream cheese brands in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best cream cheese brands in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 About the winner ─ Philadelphia

-With packaging that resembles something delivered from the dairy heavens, Philadelphia offers both spreadable cream cheese tubs and blocks.
-The spreadable varieties are available in four packs of 130g snack tubs and regular 230g and 250g tubs, while the block versions come in 250g packs.
+Boasting a logo that resembles something delivered from the dairy heavens, Philadelphia offers both spreadable cream cheese tubs and blocks.
+The spreadable varieties are available in regular 130g and 250g tubs, plus smaller four-pack snack tubs (34g each), while the block versions come in 250g packs.
 Lactose-free options are available, in addition to flavoured cream cheese, cream cheese icing, and cream cheese for cooking.
 Philadelphia cream cheese products usually cost $3.30 to $4.30 in most supermarkets.

 About the author of this page